-With net-zero, or net-zero carbon, the industry refers to achieving an overall balance between GHG emissions produced and GHG emissions taken out of the atmosphere of the earth.
-Unlike a gross-zero target, where all sources become zero, net-zero takes into account some residual emissions, where GHG offsetting is achieved by removing emissions through initiatives such as planting trees or carbon capture and storage technologies.
+With Net Zero Carbon the industry refers to achieving an overall balance between GHG emissions produced and GHG emissions taken out of the atmosphere of the earth.
+Unlike a Gross Zero target, where all sources become “zero”, Net Zero takes into account some residual emissions, where GHG offsetting is achieved by removing emissions through initiatives such as planting trees or carbon capture and storage technologies.

 We are aware that some Clients, especially who is comfortable enough to admit it, need a bit more background about the “carbon” definition.
 For everybody who doesn’t really use any actual carbon for their activities and may be wondering what the point is in lowering their carbon emissions, we have listed below the key industry metrics:

 - Global Warming Potential (GWP).
 A measure of how much heat a gas traps in the atmosphere relative to carbon dioxide (CO2) over 100 years.
 The benchmark is that 1 kg of carbon dioxide = 1.